-Last June, the couple announced the exciting news of their pregnancy on 60 minutes Australia.
+Two years ago, the couple announced the exciting news of their pregnancy on 60 minutes Australia.
 The responsibility of becoming parents is often one of “the most difficult things” some people will take on.
 But for Turia and Michael, who have been through the most unthinkable traumatic experiences together, they expect this journey of parenthood to be a lot of “fun.”

 And the arrival of sweet Hakavai has been nothing short of that!

 As it should be—especially for this couple who defied all odds.
 I can’t think of anyone more deserving of such an amazing blessing.

 #60Mins send our warmest congratuations to Turia Pitt and Michael, who have just shared their very happy news with Allison Langdon – the couple are expecting their first baby!

 Posted by 60 Minutes Australia on Sunday, June 11, 2017

 In 2011, a freak accident during an ultra-marathon through the Australian Outback left 65 percent of Turia’s body covered in extreme burns.

 Just hours into the race, Turia’s boyfriend, Michael Hoskin, received a phone call informing him that she had been injured.
 A wild brushfire had started along her route and Turia found herself trapped in the flames.
 She struggled to stay conscious after excruciating burns literally cooked more than 65 percent of her body.